 To plan or not to plan?
 We like going with the flow, ending up where we end up.
 Our only fixed points were our arrival in NYC and our car drop off date in Fort Lauderdale, other than that we were free.

 We had certain places we wanted to include.
 Must-sees for us were Amish Pennsylvania, Orlando, Washington DC and New Orleans.
 We ended up making it to Niagara falls and Canada ( see our Canada posts here, the border crossing is simple) and staying in some really interesting and unexpected places on the East Coast.
 High hotel prices cut our stay in Washington DC short and the amount of fun we were having kept us in Orlando for over a week.
+We eventually made it right down through the Florida keys to the southernmost tip of America.
+We never expected to get that far.

 I would highly recommend not over-planning.
 Weather conditions, how you feel on the day, unexpected interesting events and festivals are all likely to change your plans at the last-minute.